FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 This is all standard OAuth auth code grant flow.

-Try navigating to localhost:3000/login.
+Try navigating to `localhost:3001/login`.
 You should see a FusionAuth login form:

 // PICTURE HERE

 When you successfully authenticate, you’ll just see Cannot GET /oauth-callback, because /oauth-callback doesn’t exist, yet.
-Remember, we added that as an Authorized redirect URL in the FusionAuth admin panel and as our redirectURI in config.js.
+Remember you added `localhost:3001/oauth-callback` as an Authorized redirect URL in the FusionAuth admin panel, *and* as our redirectURI in `config.js`.
 This is the location that where FusionAuth redirects the browser back to after authentication in order to complete the OAuth workflow.

-Code Exchange
+But why specify this?
+Because without specifying where to send the app after authenticating, a bad actor can come in and redirect your app to their malicious server once a user has logged in.
+That would be no good!

+### Exchange the Auth Code for an Access Token

+An Authorization Code isn’t enough to access the user’s resources, though.
+For that, we need an Access Token.
+This is standard OAuth, not something unique to FusionAuth.
+This step is called the Code Exchange, because we send the auth code to FusionAuth’s `/token` endpoint and receive an `access_token` in exchange.
+Then that access token is passed to the resource server in exchange for the desired resources.

-Alright, time to add the /oauth-callback route:
+Add the /oauth-callback route:

+`touch server/routes/oauth-callback.js`

 server
 ├─routes